-The Spaniard opened the scoring on seven minutes when he glanced Gylfi Sigurdsson's free-kick past Evgeni Pomazan, and doubled the advantage eight minutes later after good work from Erik Lamela.
+The Spaniard opened the scoring on seven minutes when he glanced Gylfi Sigurdsson's free-kick past Evgeni Pomazan, and doubled their advantage eight minutes later after good work from Erik Lamela.

 Ewerton pulled one back for Anzhi just before the break but Tottenham shone again in the second half, with Lewis Holtby scoring brilliantly before Soldado claimed the match ball with a calm penalty.